devproca/sql-dev-day/README.md

 ```
 select f.name, count(*) count, 'HATES' preference from food f
   join person_food pf on pf.food_id = f.food_id and person_food_type = 'HATES'
   group by f.name;
+```

-Note there are only 5 hated foods and you aren't getting back a row for Apples with a count of 0.
+Note there are only 5 hated foods rather that 6.
+You aren't getting back a row for Apples with a count of 0.
 Why is this?

-```
 </p></details>

 ### Exercise 3c

-Modify your query so Apples is displayed with a count of 0. (you'll want to change your join type)
+Modify your query so Apples is displayed with a count of 0. (change your join type)

 **expected output**